aerospike/backup-go/cmd/asbackup/readme.md

   -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
-      --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total socket timeout in milliseconds.
+      --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total transaction timeout in milliseconds.
 0 - no timeout.
       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, its set to total-timeout.
 If both are 0, there is no socket idle time limit (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s